|Biophysics of Macromolecules and their Interactions (Platform)|

-Isothermal titration calorimetry (MCS-ITC model): principally dedicated to the study of molecular interactions.
-By measuring the reaction heat at constant temperature, ITC allows the direct determination of the stoichimetry (n), the equilibrium constant (Ka), and the variations of enthalpy (?H) and entropy (?S) induced by the association reaction.
-By performing titrations at several temperatures, it is possible to measure the variation of heat capacity (?Cp) related to the formation of the molecular complex.
+Isothermal titration calorimetry (MCS-ITC and VP-ITC models): principally dedicated to the study of molecular interactions.
+By measuring the reaction heat at constant temperature, ITC allows the direct determination of the stoichimetry (n), the equilibrium constant (Ka), and the variations of enthalpy (ΔH) and entropy (ΔS) induced by an association reaction.
+By performing titrations at several temperatures, it is possible to measure the variation of heat capacity (ΔCp) related to the formation of a molecular complex.

 Differential scanning calorimetry (VP-DSC model): principally dedicated to the study of the thermal stability of macromolecules and their complexes.
-By measuring the variation of heat capacity (?Cp) as a function of temperature, DSC allows to determine directly the variations of enthalpy (?H) and entropy (?S) and the melting temperature (Tm) related to each structural transition.
+By measuring the variation of heat capacity (ΔCp) as a function of temperature, DSC allows to determine directly the variations of enthalpy (ΔH) and entropy (ΔS) and the melting temperature (Tm) related to each structural transition.
 The Pressure Perturbation Calorimetry accessory (PPC), the first of its type in France, allows the determination of the volumetric properties of macromolecules, such as their coefficient of thermal expansion.